-MinkasuPay granted patent for its pioneering biometric 2-Factor Authentication technology
+Minkasupay Granted Patent For Its Pioneering Biometric 2-Factor Authentication Technology

-According to Anbu Gounder, CEO, MinkasuPay, “MinkasuPay welcomes the RBI’s forward-thinking proposal to establish a principle-based framework for authenticating digital transactions.
+According to Anbu Gounder, CEO, MinkasuPay, ï¿1⁄2MinkasuPay welcomes the RBIï¿1⁄2s forward-thinking proposal to establish a principle-based framework for authenticating digital transactions.
 We made this vision a reality five years ago with our patented biometric 2-Factor Authentication technology.
 As a pioneer in biometric payment authentication, we take great pride in our partnerships with brand name banks and merchants, ushering in a new era of secure and seamless digital transactions.
-Our innovative solutions are redefining the landscape of online payments, providing both businesses and consumers with unparalleled security and convenience.”
+Our innovative solutions are redefining the landscape of online payments, providing both businesses and consumers with unparalleled security and convenience.ï¿1⁄2

 MinkasuPay has been successfully working to enhance security across the Indian payments ecosystem over the past five years.
 In a move to bolster online security, ICICI bank and Axis bank have already partnered with MinkasuPay to enable biometric authentication for their net banking transactions.
 Three more major banks are gearing up to launch the MinkasuPay biometric 2FA solution for both Net banking and Card transactions soon.
 Meanwhile, National Payments Corporation of India (NPCI) has chosen MinkasuPay's UPI biometric solution to do a POC.